 "As a mum to three young children, I've navigated the current global pandemic like the many other working parents - one hard day at a time.
 In some kind of hybrid working/parenting rotation, we make up for a large percentage of women holding down the responsibilities of at least two full-time jobs.
 In an overnight shift, we were expected to continue being efficiently productive at work, whilst home-schooling and providing an appropriate level of education to our children.
 Not forgetting the daily household chores and finding the time to slow down and show our children some love and affection too.
 Some employers understand, others won't.
 I'm fortunate enough to work within an environment where I'm given lenience for parental responsibility, which is paramount to my decision to pursue a career.

-Doctor appointments, parent evenings, school drop offs and unexpected stomach bugs that leave me without childcare.
+Doctor appointments, parent evenings, school drop-offs and unexpected stomach bugs that leave me without childcare.
 I genuinely believe it's this relentless responsibility that often puts mothers in a more undesirable category for employment.
-The reality is, if workplaces can accommodate for working mothers, they gain valuable employees.
+The reality is, if workplaces can accommodate working mothers, they gain valuable employees.
 Life experience, empathy and the ability to lead are all parental traits that translate well into the workplace.
-Today, I'll be raising a glass to all women, but specifically I'll hope the biggest change we start to see is the one where working mums are welcomed to the workplace with open arms more often - without fight, with no resistance, but instead, excitement for what they can bring." - Michelle Morris
+Today, I'll be raising a glass to all women, but specifically, I'll hope the biggest change we start to see is the one where working mums are welcomed to the workplace with open arms more often - without fight, with no resistance, but instead, excitement for what they can bring." - Michelle Smith

 These ridiculous definitions of management and leadership are continually shown in the media and these expectations are imprinted on women from a young age.
 It took me a few years to figure it out, but it turns out, you really don't have to be anything other than your true self to succeed in business.
 I am proud to lead a team of strong, talented women, each of us unique, bringing our own individual characteristics and traits into a business where together, we flourish." - Rachel Lyndon-Jones